-Hawaiʻi Graduation Initiative (HGI) is a system-wide strategic initiative that focuses on increasing the number of educated citizens within the state.
+Hawaiʻi Graduation Initiative (HGI) is a system-wide strategic initiative endorsed by the Board of Regents of the University of Hawai‘i that focuses on increasing the number of educated citizens within the state.
 Specifically, HGI seeks to increase the number of University of Hawaiʻi graduates by 25 percent by the year 2015 (10,500 graduates in FY 2015).
 HGI’s strategies reflect the University’s commitment to support increased student participation and completion, particularly for students from underserved populations and regions, and to expand workforce development opportunities across the state.

 The Hawai‘i Graduation Initiative was formally launched by UH President Greenwood in her February 2010, “State of the University of Hawai‘i System.”
 This strategic initiative underscores the importance of a highly skilled workforce in maintaining the economic vitality of our state, and our nation as a whole.
 Hawai‘i was once considered a well-educated state, with each successive generation achieving higher levels of educational attainment.
 However, in recent years, data has shown that Hawai‘i’s young adults between the ages of 25 and 34 have less education than some older age groups.
 This trend among young adults is reflected across our nation.
 By contrast, higher education attainment rates in almost all other developed nations are increasing, with many nations outpacing the U.S.